Head of School

 English, Director of Communications, Student Government Coordinator, Parent-Guardian Liaison

 Author and educator Brian Crawford draws on his professional writing and multicultural experiences to guide his students toward becoming reader-centered writers.
 Born and raised in Athens, Georgia, Brian received his undergraduate degree in French and German from the University of Georgia.
 He spent a year studying at the Université Jean-Moulin Lyon III in Lyon, France, as part of his undergrad experience, and while earning a dual master’s in French literature and modern German culture at Indiana University, he served as the student director of a summer program for American high school students in Brest, France.
 Brian began his teaching career at Charles Wright Academy in Tacoma, where he taught French.
 From 2009 to 2018, he taught 8th-grade Language Arts at Seattle Country Day School, where he was head coach of the debate club.
 Brian is a founding member and former president of the Pacific Northwest Middle School Debate League.
 A strong proponent of the value of global education, Brian uses literature as a window into diverse viewpoints and has led nine international trips for students.
 He is an award-winning author of fourteen novels, a curriculum guide, and a culture and etiquette guide to Rwanda.

 How do you approach teaching English?
 “My role as an English teacher is to coach students on how to use meaning - both producing meaning as writers and speakers and consuming meaning as listeners and readers.”

 What’s your favorite cookie and why?
 “White chocolate and macadamia nut.
 It goes so well with coffee, and offers a break from chocolate chip.”

-History and Social Science, Facilities Director, Dean of Students
+History and Social Science, Director of Facilities, Dean of Students